choderalab/protons/grant simulations documentation/file_descriptions.md

 trajectory.dcd - system trajectory written out by simulation

 states_output.dat - csv file with residue names in the headers, current state index as value per row.
 If you need a reminder of each state index physical meaning, use `cpinutil.py --describe HIP` for example.
-Every row is a 6 ps time interval
+Every row was written out at a 6 ps time interval.
+The number of protonation state update trials  per 6 ps is equal to the number of residues.

 failed.txt - appears if simulation ended in an error instead of completing